 All our restaurants enjoy the benefit of low food miles, with much of the menu picked from the gardens they overlook.
 Should you spot a blackberry in the woods or a vine-ripened tomato in the Greenhouse, feel free to have a taste.
 Hotel guests enjoy a private Kitchen Garden to meander among strawberries and help themselves to leaves, peas and beans.

 We have all you need to create the perfect hamper, or you can enjoy the relaxed service offered at several dining options.
 We encourage guests to taste the fruits of the garden and so do not allow personal picnics on the farm.

-Regrettably we cannot allow dogs (except guide dogs) as we keep various types of deer and fowl in open areas.
+Regrettably we cannot allow dogs (except assistance dogs) as we keep various types of deer and fowl in open areas.